RomeesaKamal/to-do-app/README.md

 - Persistent and reliable: You won’t have to worry about losing your tasks.
 The app saves them locally and automatically.

 - With this version, you convey more excitement, highlight the beauty of the app, and encourage engagement and collaboration.
 Feel free to replace placeholder URLs with your actual demo GIFs or screenshots.

+## 📝 License

+This project is MIT licensed.

 _NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 You can also use [any other license](https://choosealicense.com/licenses/) if you wish._